sqmch/rdb/README.md

 - update praw.ini with the new details and save
 - The name in brackets on the first line ('bot1' by default) has to match the argument passed to praw.Reddit in rdb.py

+Note: in production or other scenarios outside local development/testing, use environment variables to avoid exposing the above information to the outside world.

 ### Make a virtual env and install dependencies

 ```